-Wild Bill Hickok; W.D.Boyce, founder of the Boy Scouts; the Lincoln/Douglas debates, the men who dug the I&M Canal … these are figures and events that helped build and shape the nation.
+Wild Bill Hickok, W.D.Boyce, founder of the Boy Scouts, the Lincoln/Douglas debates, and so much more.
+These are people and events that helped build and shape the nation.
 And, they are all a part of LaSalle County History.

-Reddick Mansion, a three-story, 22-room Italianate mansion has drawn attention for many years.
-This wonderfully unique landmark, stands proudly on the corners of Columbus and Lafayette streets in Ottawa.
-Built in 1858 by William Reddick it remained the family home for thirty years.
-William Reddick was a respected businessman and politician, but also a philanthropist.
+The Reddick Mansion, a wonderfully unique landmark, stands proudly on the corners of Columbus and Lafayette streets in Ottawa.
+This twenty-two room Italianate mansion has drawn attention for many years as a private residence, a public library, and a public office building.
+Built in 1858 by William Reddick, it remained the family home for thirty years.
+William Reddick was a respected businessman and politician, but he was also a philanthropist.
 With education being of utmost importance to him, he was instrumental in laying the foundation for the University of Illinois and the organization of free public schools in Ottawa.
 In accordance with the wishes of Mr. Reddick, upon his death the home became the property of the City of Ottawa to be used as a library.
-The library served Ottawa for over 85 years until it moved to newer facilities.
-In 1974, the Reddick Mansion Association was chartered as a non-profit corporation in charge of ensuring the restoration, maintenance and operation of the property.
-This site, which is now listed on the National Register of Historic Places.
-Visitors may tour the mansion Monday, Wednesday, Thursday, Friday & Saturday 11 am – 3 pm, every Sunday 11 am – 2 pm.
-Closed Tuesday.
-For other times and group tours call (815) 434-6100. www.reddickmansion.com.
+In 1974, the Reddick Mansion Association was chartered as a non-profit corporation in charge of ensuring the restoration, maintenance, and operation of the property.
+Visitors may tour the mansion several days a week; see website for details.

 There’s no better way to explore the Illinois River than on an authentic paddlewheel boat.
 The narrated excursion is approximately an hour and leaves from Starved Rock State Park.
 Sails daily during the Spring, Summer and early Fall.